ibbles/LearningUnrealEngine/Communication.md

 The EnemyAI BeginPlay event calls Set Timer by Function Name for the TrackPlayer event.
 The TrackPlayer event in EnemyAI calls AI MoveTo, passing in the EnemyCharacter and the Player Character.

-The communication flow for player movement in the TwinStickShotter is as follows:
+The communication flow for player movement in the TwinStickShooter is as follows:
 There is a HeroCharacter class inheriting from BaseCharacter inheriting from Character.
 In Project Settings → Project → Maps & Modes Default Pawn Class is set to HeroCharacter.
 In Project Settings → Engine → Input a number of Axis Mappings are made.